 - ensure compliance with applicable laws and codes;

-- review and evaluate the contribution of each executive director and member of senior management and determine their salary adjustments on an annual basis.
+- review and evaluate the contribution of each executive director and member of senior management and determine their salary adjustments on an annual basis, ensuring pay for performance.

 Key decisions taken by the Remuneration Committee during the year under review include:

-- approval of increases and adjustments for executives and senior management, as well as the framework for increases for all other employees;
+- approval of increases and adjustments for executives, as well as the framework for increases for all other employees;

-- approval of short and long-term incentive structures and awards for executives and senior management as well as the framework for all other employees;
+- approval of short and long-term incentive structures and awards for executives, as well as the framework for all other employees;

 - approved the key performance indicators for the executives; and